microsoft/TypeScript-wiki/TypeScript-Design-Goals.md

  1. Aggressively optimize the runtime performance of programs.
 Instead, emit idiomatic JavaScript code that plays well with the performance characteristics of runtime platforms.
  1. Apply a sound or "provably correct" type system.
 Instead, strike a balance between correctness and productivity.
  1. Provide an end-to-end build pipeline.
 Instead, make the system extensible so that external tools can use the compiler for more complex build workflows.
- 1. Add or rely on run-time type information in programs.
+ 1. Add or rely on run-time type information in programs, or emit different code based on the results of the type system.
 Instead, encourage programming patterns that do not require run-time metadata.
  1. Provide additional runtime functionality or libraries.
 Instead, use TypeScript to describe existing libraries.